hyperledger/firefly-fir/text/0012-namespace-isolation.md

 All of the new keys will now support an array of plugins (similar to how the current `tokens` key is structured).
 Type-specific config will always be nested in a sub-key (meaning the current tokens config such as `url` moves into an `fftokens` sub-key, to mirror how other plugins are structured).

 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)

+**Namespace Config**

 The `namespaces.predefined` objects will get these new sub-keys:
-* `remoteName` is the namespace name to be recorded in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
+* `remoteName` is the namespace name to be sent in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
 * `networkMode` is an enum with values `shared` or `local` (defaults to `shared`)